Monitor221hz/CommonLibSSE-NG-Template-Plugin/README.md

   - 3. Edit your system or user Environment Variables and add a new one:
     - Name: `VCPKG_ROOT`
       Value: `C:\path\to\wherever\your\vcpkg\folder\is`
+  - The latest version of vcpkg needs a default repository defined in the json.
+If you're using an older version of vcpkg, simply delete the default repository definition in `vcpkg-configuration.json`

 ## Opening the project